Great Reset: United States

+President-elect Joe Biden announced in November 2020 that John Kerry, who had participated in the Great Reset Dialogues on how to rebuild the "social contract" in a post-COVID world, would be appointed U.S. Special Presidential Envoy for Climate.
+Kerry said that COVID-19 offered a "big moment" that opened the possibility for the Great Reset and that the WEF would play a significant role in refining how to respond to climate change and inequalities that were "laid bare as a consequence of COVID-19."
+A 23 January 2021 Financial Times article said that policymakers around the world were anticipating President Biden's "reset on trade, tax and climate".

 Reception

-Commentary
+Commentary and criticism

-According to the Transnational Institute (TNI), the WEF is planning to replace a recognised democratic model with a model where a self-selected group of "stakeholders" make decisions on behalf of the people.
-The think tank summarises that we are increasingly entering a world where gatherings such as Davos are "a silent global coup d'état" to capture governance.
+Well before 2020, critics argued that the WEF was working to effectively undermine global democracy.
+For example, according to a 2016 Transnational Institute (TNI) brief, the WEF was working to replace a recognized democratic model with a model where a self-selected group of "stakeholders" makes decisions on behalf of the broader public.
+The think tank argued that gatherings such as Davos served as "a silent global coup d'état" to capture governance.

-Naomi Klein, in a December 2020 article in The Intercept, described the WEF idea as a "Great Reset Conspiracy Smoothie."
-She said that it was simply a "coronavirus-themed rebranding" of things that the WEF was already doing and that it was an attempt by the rich to make themselves look good.
-Klein wrote that Schwab had given each meeting at Davos a theme since 2003.
-"The Great Reset is merely the latest edition of this gilded tradition, barely distinguishable from earlier Davos Big Ideas."
+In a December 2020 article in The Intercept, Naomi Klein described the Great Rest idea as a "Great Reset Conspiracy Smoothie."
+She said that it was simply a "coronavirus-themed rebranding" of things that the WEF was already promoting and that it was an attempt by the rich to improve their image.
+Klein highlighted that Klaus Schwab had given each meeting at Davos a theme since 2003, arguing that "The Great Reset is merely the latest edition of this gilded tradition, barely distinguishable from earlier Davos Big Ideas."

-In his review of the 2020 book co-authored by Schwab and Malleret—and the Great Reset agenda in general—Ben Sixsmith, a contributor to The Spectator, said that the Great Reset was a set of "bad ideas...adopted internationally by some of the richest and most powerful people in the world".
-Sixsmith described sections of the book as "earnest", glum, dutiful and bland.
-Ending with "The Great Reset might be all the more terrifying for not being a sinister plot."
+In a review of the 2020 Great Reset book co-authored by Schwab and Thierry Malleret—and of the Great Reset agenda in general—Ben Sixsmith wrote in The Spectator that the Great Reset was a set of "bad ideas...adopted internationally by some of the richest and most powerful people in the world".
+Sixsmith described sections of the book as "earnest" but concluded that "The Great Reset might be all the more terrifying for not being a sinister plot."

-Similarly, in his review in the Journal of Value Inquiry of COVID-19: The Great Reset, ethicist Steven Umbrello makes parallel critiques of the agenda.
-He says that the agenda amounts to nothing other than "a substantial (if not complete) socio-political-economic overhaul" and that such a proposal is a "false dilemma" and that "Schwab and Malleret whitewash a seemingly optimistic future post-Great Reset with buzz words like equity and sustainability even as they functionally jeopardize those admirable goals".
+In a review of the book in the Journal of Value Inquiry, ethicist Steven Umbrello made parallel critiques of the agenda.
+Umbrello wrote that the agenda amounts to nothing other than "a substantial (if not complete) socio-political-economic overhaul" and that such a proposal is a "false dilemma" as "Schwab and Malleret whitewash a seemingly optimistic future post-Great Reset with buzz words like equity and sustainability even as they functionally jeopardize those admirable goals".